mikereidnz/pycf/README.rst

 =======

-The cfl and the cfl python extension are licensed under the GNU General Public License, while pyemp and related components are licensed under the X11/MIT license.
+The cfl and the cfl python extension are licensed under the GNU General Public License version three, while pyemp and related components are licensed under the X11/MIT license.

-The use of GPLv3 is mandated by the linking of cfl against GSL, which by the FSF's interpretation of copyright law makes cfl a derivative work of GSL.
+The use of GPLv3 is mandated by cfl dynamically linking against GSL, which by the FSF's interpretation of copyright law makes cfl a derivative work of GSL.
 Since GSL is only used for random number generation and some optional minimization routines, it would be easy to find more permissively licensed replacements (such as the Mersenne Twister), and I'm happy to relicense all non-GSL components under the X11 or the modified BSD license.
-The choice to use GSL is primarily convenience; it is widely available on most linux distributions and reduces the number of obscure dependencies.
+The choice to use GSL is primarily due to convenience; it is widely available on most linux distributions and reduces the number of obscure dependencies.